What is CREON?

 Take CREON every time you eat

-Take CREON every time you eat, whether it’s a full meal or a snack.
+Take CREON every time you eat, whether it’s a full meal or snack.
 Don’t forget to take CREON with you when you’re on the go—especially when you’re eating out.
-Always take CREON with enough liquid to swallow your dose.
-Do not crush or chew CREON.
+Always take CREON with enough liquid to swallow your dose without crushing or chewing it.

 Talk with your doctor

-Communicate with your doctor and care team regularly, and share how you're feeling.
-It's important to schedule follow-up visits to maintain an ongoing conversation about your symptoms.
+Communicate with your doctor and care team regularly and share how you’re feeling.
+It’s important to schedule follow-up visits, either via telehealth or in person to maintain an ongoing conversation about your symptoms.

 - CAMILLE E. EPI patient